mlab-upenn/ISP2021-object_detection/README.md

 All main scripts depend on the following subfolders:

-1. Folder 1 contains the files for xxx...
+1. wangatall contains all the scripts and files needed to run the whole algorithm and is divided into following subfolders
 2. Folder 2 contains the files for...

-## Files
+## wanetall folder content
 | File | Description |
 |----|----|
+cleanupstates.py | part of algorithm for removal of unnecessary points for cleaning up memory clearlogs.py | resets the log files coarse_association.py | coarse association part of object tracking algorithm log.py | logger file
-main.py   | Is used to start the algorithm test.py | Is used to create the results
+State.py | Maintains the state of the tracked objects tracker_gym.py   | Is used to start the algorithm tracker.py | Template for ROS version of the algorithm